 Gulf Coast State College is an equal access/equal opportunity institution

 Gulf Coast State College does not discriminate against any person in its programs, activities, policies or procedures on the basis of race, ethnicity, color, national origin, marital status, religion, age, gender, sex, pregnancy, sexual orientation, gender identity, genetic information, disability, or veterans status.
-All questions or inquiries regarding compliance with laws relating to non-discrimination and all complaints regarding sexual misconduct or discrimination, may be directed to Lisa Reed, Executive Director, Human Resources, 5230 W. U.S. Highway 98, Panama City, FL 32401, (850) 872-3866.
+All questions or inquiries regarding compliance with laws relating to non-discrimination and all complaints regarding sexual misconduct or discrimination, may be directed to John Mercer, Vice President, Administration & Finance, 5230 W. U.S. Highway 98, Panama City, FL 32401, (850) 872-3866.

 Committed to Equal Access and Equal Opportunity